ngs-docs/angus/dammit_annotation.md

 dammit databases --install --busco-group metazoa
 ```

-Note: dammit installs databases in your home directory by default. if you have limited space in your home directory or on your instance, you can install these databases in a different location (e.g. on an external volume) by running `dammit databases --database-dir /path/to/install/databases` before running the installation command.
+Note: dammit installs databases in your home directory by default.
+If you have limited space in your home directory or on your instance, you can install these databases in a different location (e.g. on an external volume) by running `dammit databases --database-dir /path/to/install/databases` before running the installation command.

 We used the "metazoa" BUSCO group.
 We can use any of the BUSCO databases, so long as we install them with the `dammit databases` subcommand.
 You can see the whole list by running